 Child Support Guidelines

-3. 25% are controlled costs for clothing, personal care and entertainment.
+- 25 percent covers controlled costs for clothing, personal care and entertainment.